tanmaysule/retirement_corpus_calculator/README.md

 - **Fast Execution**: Complete test suite runs in ~15-20 seconds
 - **Detailed Reports**: HTML reports with screenshots for any failures

-The tests automatically **validate both frontend and backend**, ensuring the entire application stack works correctly.
+The tests automatically **validate the complete frontend application**, ensuring all calculations, interactions, and user interface elements work correctly across different browsers.

 ## 🤝 Contributing